 Those were great Celtics teams in that era, but much smaller players to go against in an era when the lowest scoring team in the league averaged more that 110 per game.

 But consider that after missing 64 games that season with a broken foot and with a patchwork team in which you might argue no one but Jordan could even make the Celtics, Jordan set the all-time scoring record against what many regard as the greatest front line ever in Bird, Kevin McHale and Robert Parish.
 And with Walton back playing at a high level and wining Sixth Man honors after years of injury backing them up.

-“The thing that stands out most to me was Michael played so few games that year and to go into a playoff game and have 63 points still is remarkable to me,” said then Bulls reserve John Paxson, now the team’s executive vice president of basketball operations.
+“The thing that stands out most to me was Michael played so few games that year and to go into a playoff game and have 63 points still is remarkable to me,” said then Bulls reserve John Paxson, now the team’s special advisor of basketball operations.
 “Boston threw everyone and everything at him.
 They loaded up their defense to stop him and he scored on every double and triple team he saw.”

 Actually, Jordan wasn’t even supposed to play.
 The Bulls were concerned that he’d return and reinjure his foot and could be out years and perhaps never regain his form.
 But Jordan insisted on playing the remainder of his NBA sophomore year after what would be the only major injury of his Bulls career.
 So the team worked out that awkward, escalating minutes limitation that eventually ended after the regular season with the Bulls 30-52, yet in the playoffs.
 It was the first 50-plus loss team in the playoffs since the 1967-68 Bulls.

 “There was so much drama,” said Dave Corzine, the starting center on that team.
 “Michael coming back, the injuries, the side show, all that stuff.
 It was more a circus and then we get into the playoffs against Boston, who was much better than us and Michael is just having great games.